Skip to main content

 Layered Rye Bread Dessert (Rupjmaizes kārtojums)

-This dessert cleverly utilizes rye bread crumbs layered with whipped cream and often sweetened with fruit preserves or cranberries.
-It's a unique and surprisingly delicious Latvian treat.
+This dessert layers rye bread crumbs with whipped cream, sweetened with fruit preserves or cranberries.
+It sounds odd and tastes far better than you'd expect.

 Regional Cuisine Highlights